 The first Mekong Delta Forum on Developing Partnerships Between Australia and Việt Nam for Organic Agriculture Movement is one of four components of a project to promote partnership between Australia and Việt Nam.

-The first package is to build capacity for three Australian Awards Scholarship (AAS) Alumni from An Giang University (AGU) in agriculture development in Australia, provided by Organic Agriculture Association (OAA), National Association of Sustainable Agriculture Australia (NASAA), Canberra Organic Grower Society (COGS), Fenner School of Environment & Society, and the Australian National University.
+is to build capacity for three Australian Awards Scholarship (AAS) Alumni from An Giang University (AGU) in agriculture development in Australia, provided by Organic Agriculture Association (OAA), National Association of Sustainable Agriculture Australia (NASAA), Canberra Organic Grower Society (COGS), Fenner School of Environment & Society, and the Australian National University.

-In the second package, the AAS alumni team from AGU, including Dr Nguyễn Văn Kiên, Nguyễn Văn Thái, and Lê Ngọc Hiệp, will develop an organic agriculture research centre called the “Mekong Organics Hub” to promote linkages between agriculture, nutrition and public health in the Mekong Delta Region.
+, the AAS alumni team from AGU, including Dr Nguyễn Văn Kiên, Nguyễn Văn Thái, and Lê Ngọc Hiệp, will develop an organic agriculture research centre called the “Mekong Organics Hub” to promote linkages between agriculture, nutrition and public health in the Mekong Delta Region.

-For the third package, the Hub will partner with the An Giang Department of Agriculture and Rural Development and An Giang Province People’s Committee to organise the first Mekong Delta Forum on Developing Partnerships Between Australia and Việt Nam for an Organic Agriculture Movement.
+, the Hub will partner with the An Giang Department of Agriculture and Rural Development and An Giang Province People’s Committee to organise the first Mekong Delta Forum on Developing Partnerships Between Australia and Việt Nam for an Organic Agriculture Movement.

 The forum aims to share the experiences of organic agriculture research and development with organic growers, organic agriculture associations, farm extension staffs, local governments, business sectors, and NGOs.
 It will also develop a partnership for organic industry development in the two countries.

-The fourth package is the piloting of a home-based organic vegetable farm with female Khmer farmers in An Giang province to promote nutrition and population health outcomes for the communities.
+is the piloting of a home-based organic vegetable farm with female Khmer farmers in An Giang province to promote nutrition and population health outcomes for the communities.

 The forum in the province was co-funded by Aus4Skills Small Grants for AAV alumni and An Giang People’s Committee’s Department of Agriculture & Rural Development and An Giang University.
 It aimed to develop partnerships between Australia and Việt Nam for Organic Agriculture Movement.